LOADING ...

 Old Loda*, rueing the arm of Fingal,

-drink them to hell, Sir! or ne'er see me more!'
+'And drink to hell, Sir! or ne'er see me more!'

 Old have sung, and old chronicles tell,